Defining Support, The

 Cancer Warrior Mom Series is a collection of thoughts from many incredible Cancer Moms and how they define support.

 She was amazing.
 We received the worst news of our life and she didn’t flinch.
 She took a leave of absence from work and moved her life into our home.
 She did all the unglamorous tasks.
 She changed diapers, she did dishes, she gave baths, she made dinner, she did laundry, and she stepped in when I had to step out.
-She also lived with Stuart and I during the most stressful time of our life.
-That task in itself was worthy of a medal.
+She also lived with Stuart and

 She put her life on hold.
 She didn’t get paid.
 She CANCELED her own wedding, due to a relapse of Isabella’s.

 She traveled with me to New York.
 She kept my mind busy while I had to wait for scan results.
 She raised Grant.
 She raised Sophia.
 She raised me.

 She disciplined Isabella, which was a hard thing to do.
 She kept her in line and knew when to be her Grandma and when to be her Mom.
 She kept me in line and knew when to be my Mom and when to be my friend.
 No matter what Stuart and I were going through, she had my back.
 She would yell at him when I couldn’t and try to fix us when we were unfixable.

 When Isabella would relapse, she would be my first call.
 She would talk me off a ledge and help me make arrangements.
 I would go to bed that night and wake up to a doorbell ring.
 There she would be standing on my front porch.
 She would drive through the night 12 hours to be there.
 I would break down when I saw her because she always knew what to do without asking.